Saudi Arabia warns of shift away from U.S. over Syria, Iran

 But he was called in from the cold last year with a mandate to bring down Assad, diplomats in the Gulf say.
 Over the past year, he has led Saudi efforts to bring arms and other aid to Syrian rebels.

-“Prince Bandar told diplomats that he plans to limit interaction with the U.S.,” said the source close to Saudi policy.
+“Prince Bandar told diplomats that he plans to limit interaction with the U.S.,” the source close to Saudi policy said.

 “This happens after the U.S. failed to take any effective action on Syria and Palestine.
 Relations with the U.S. have been deteriorating for a while, as Saudi feels that the U.S. is growing closer with Iran and the U.S. also failed to support Saudi during the Bahrain uprising,” the source said.